StackZero

 Types of malware

-• Worm: Spreads itself without the need to attach itself to other files or programs and with no user interaction.
+2. Worm: A type of malware that autonomously spreads without the need to latch onto other files or programs, and without user interaction.

-• Ransomware: Encrypts a user’s files and asks for a ransom for the decryption key.
+6. Ransomware: A particularly malicious type of malware that encrypts a user’s files and demands a ransom in exchange for the decryption key.

 Static Analysis vs Dynamic Analysis